brossetti1/resources/README.md

 - [uniswap](https://github.com/Uniswap) - largely known as some of the best code structures and programmers in the space - although their code is quiet technical.
 - [ENS](https://github.com/ensdomains) - again, some of the best programmers in the space
-- [nouns.wtf](https://github.com/nounsDAO/) - svg nft framework - in my opinion, their code is super clean and you can see an entire web3 app and how it implemented by tracking through their packages.
+- [nouns.wtf](https://github.com/nounsDAO/) - on chain svg nft framework - in my opinion, their code is super clean and you can see an entire web3 app and how it implemented by tracking through their packages.
 - [Eth Scaffold](https://github.com/scaffold-eth/scaffold-eth) - large community working on example projects for the space to fork and run with - see branches for all examples - i like their project structure but their code is scattered at times. great community to join and get mentorship and build quickly.
 - [solidity by example](https://solidity-by-example.org/) - solidity patterns
 - [fravoll/solidity-patterns](https://github.com/fravoll/solidity-patterns) - A collection of patterns and best practices for smart contract development.